Author, Inspirational Speaker, Huffington Post Columnist, Certified Wellcoaches Health and Wellness Coach

 In June 2006 I became an A1c Champion® and began traveling across the country educating and inspiring others, as a peer-mentor, to take care of their diabetes.
 I continue to do this work, and also give my own presentations to both patients and health care providers on debunking diabetes myths and helping patients shift their mind-set to one that's inspired and empowered - from "coping" with diabetes to "flourishing" with diabetes; creating a life that's healthier, happier and more meaningful.
 As my diabetes educator said to me, "Each one must teach one.”
 And that's what I'm doing.

 Toward that end, I'm developing a diabetes platform which you can read more about by clicking here.
 Meanwhile, my advice to others with diabetes is to focus on looking, and moving, forward and the vision of your life as you wish it to be.
 Take small steps and build on your successes.
 See your diabetes care as a gift to yourself to be healthy, rather than as a burden.

 They don’t give medals for all the work diabetes takes, so give yourself the recognition you deserve each day just for doing your best.

-Riva is a columnist with the Huffington Post, an advisor to Roche and CanAm Care, Advisory Member of Diabetes Hands Foundation, a mentor with the Juvenile Diabetes Research Foundation and a member of the American Association of Diabetes Educators.
+Riva is a columnist with the Huffington Post, Advisory Member of Diabetes Hands Foundation, a peer-mentor with the A1C Champions and a member of the American Association of Diabetes Educators.